pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 :doc:`ScopusSearch <../reference/scopus.ScopusSearch>` implements the `Scopus Search API <https://api.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
 It performs a query to search for articles and then retrieves the records of the query.

-The class is initialized with a search query on which you can read about in `Scopus Search Guide <https://dev.elsevier.com/tips/ScopusSearchTips.htm>`_.
-Keep in mind that an invalid search query will result in an error.
+The class is initialized with a search query.
+Any query that works in the `Advanced Search on scopus.com <https://www.scopus.com/search/form.uri?display=advanced>`_ will work.
+An invalid search query will result in an error.

 .. code-block:: python